omaroskars/redux_compact/README.md

 In order to use Redux Compact you must add add the `compactMiddlware` to the store and use the `compactReducer` to maintain some state.

-In this exmaple the `compactReducer` is the root reducer for `AppState`.
+In this exmaple the `compactReducer` is the root reducer for `AppState`. -->

+Create your store as recommended by Flutter Redux.
+Add Redux Compact middleware and reducer to the store.

 ```dart
 final compactReducer = ReduxCompact.createReducer<AppState>();